-(iv) When the OMM is greater than 60, the tax rate is 26%.
+(iv) When the OMM is more than 60, the tax rate is 26%.

 The OMM component will not apply in a taxable year if the mining enterprise’s adjusted operational mining taxable income for that year is negative.

 Mining enterprises that do not meet the two thresholds (i.e., 50% or less of annual sales do not derive from copper or annual sales do not exceed the equivalent of 50,000 metric tons of fine copper) are still subject to the OMM component of the mining royalty.
 The tax rate depends on whether the mining enterprise’s annual sales are above or below 50,000 metric tons of fine copper.
 In both cases, the tax is levied on adjusted operational mining taxable income.
+However, the OMM component will not apply if the mining enterprise’s adjusted mining taxable income is negative.

-If annual sales are between 12,001 and 50,000 metric tons, the tax rates are as follows:
+If annual sales are between 12,001 and 50,000 metric tons of fine copper, the tax rates are as follows: